 There are a few tricks to self-feed a fire, and how you build your campfire can affect its longevity as well.
 Here is one of our favorites, the log feeder method at work:

 Extinguishing a Campfire

 Sprinkle the water on the fire a little at a time to control the extinguishing.
 Use your fire poker to stir the fire as you go to make sure all of the ashes get saturated.
 If you believe the fire is completely out, check for any signs of heat, which may be buried embers.

 The Final Word

 Making and keeping a campfire going seems pretty easy, but bad conditions and low resources can make the task exponentially harder.
 Even a seasoned outdoorsman can get aggravated and forget the key basic steps to starting a campfire.
-If you know anyone that is terrible at starting a fire or keeping a fire lit, feel free to share with them.
-Keep exploring, stay prepared, and be safe.
+Here are a few related articles our readers have found useful: